alive-xd/Prodigy-InfoTech-Intenship-Projects/README.md

 - The captured keystrokes are saved to a log file.
 - The log file can be accessed to review the recorded keystrokes.

-### 4. Password Complexity Checker

-**Description:**
-The Password Complexity Checker evaluates the strength of a password based on various criteria such as length, complexity, and the inclusion of special characters.

-**Working:**
-- The user inputs a password.
-- The program assesses the password against defined strength criteria.
-- A complexity score and feedback are provided to help improve the password's security.

 ### 5. Network Packet Analyzer